richelkim/Roam/README.md

 For people who like going somewhere.

 Roam is a Toronto-area hiking club.
-V1 includes Home, Hikes, individual hike pages, How It Works, and an RSVP handoff prepared for Tally.

 ## Content model